BartonChenTW/swiss-building-tools/docs/examples.md

 # Examples

-This page provides real-world examples and use cases for Swiss Address Tools.
+This page provides real-world examples and use cases for Swiss Building Tools.

 ## Example 1: Basic Address Mapping